 Vetiver from Haiti differs in many aspects from its Javanese counterpart.
 In Haiti the roots are never thick and dark with rough, earthy scents, as we find in vetiver grown elsewhere.
 Haitian vetiver’s roots resemble threads in different shades of blond—like angel hair.
 It is a vetiver of extraordinary subtlety.

 Vetiver harvest for Diptyque’s Vetyverio Eau de Parfum in Haiti.
-Photo: Diptyque.
+Photo courtesy of Diptyque.

 Sourced from a fair-trade, community-assistance project.